Is a toaster better or the best microwaves?

 The Science: Heating Methods

 Microwaves and toaster ovens don’t just have different names, they are also very different devices with completely separate heating methods.
+Throw the best slow cooker into the mix, and the ways to simply heat your food are practically endless.
+Compare this with our Panasonic Flashxpress toaster oven review to determine which is right for you.
 This means they cook foods in unique ways.
 Really, except for their size, they are difficult to compare at all.
 Here are the basic scientific facts:

 - Toaster ovens: These little ovens act a lot like their larger cousins (ovens).
 They use small heating elements that create heat via an electric current that runs through the coil.
 Elements are carefully designed with ceramic materials so that they resist the electrical current without burning up.
 That resisted energy escapes the element as infrared radiation – and your food gets cooked.
 Toaster ovens may have one element, a pair of elements, or several, depending on the size.
 They can also be used outside!
 The heat radiates directly onto the food, which means that it cooks from the outside in.
 While they may be seen as alternatives to microwave ovens, they really have a different set of skills.